 Bupa is one of the biggest names in private health cover in the UK and offers three levels of private dental health insurance.
 They don’t advertise their prices online so you’ll need to contact them directly to request a quotation.

 Bupa have their own dental clinics across the UK and they also work with a network of approved private dentists.
-There are a couple of benefits of using Bupa’s clinics.
-Firstly, your claim can be settled without the usual paperwork and claim forms.
-Secondly, insurance members get 20% off any treatment not covered by their policy.
+Using one of Bupa’s own clinics means your claim can be settled without the usual paperwork and claim forms.

 Another name you’ve probably heard before (since it’s one of the biggest insurance companies in the world), is AXA.
 The company itself is around 30 years old but its roots date back to the 18th Century.